asyncapi/training/VIDEO_1_SCRIPT.md

 - **Automation**: Through APIs, workflows can be updated so that they can be done in less time while being more productive.

-- **Application**: enabling API access to app components provides flexibility in the delivery of services and information.
+- **Flexibility**: enabling API access to app components provides flexibility in the delivery of services and information.

 - **Customization**: through APIs, any user can customize content and services.